tuankhoin/toilet-pandemia/README.md

                 float diffussAvg = (diffuse.r + diffuse.g + diffuse.b) / 3;
 ```
-#### 3. Specular Reflection:
+#### 3. Specular refecltion
-The toon shader also need to have the distinct refletcions of the light source.
-This calculation takes in two properties: a specular color that tints the reflection and a glossiness that controls the size of the reflection.
+The toon shader also need to have the distinct refecltions of the light source.
+This calculation takes in two properties: a specular color that define strength the reflection and a glossiness that controls the size of the reflection.

-The strength of the specular reflection is defined in Blinn-Phong as the dot product between the normal of the surface and the half vector.
-The half vector is a vector between the viewing direction and the light source; we can obtain this by summing those two vectors and normalizing the result.
+* The strength of the specular reflection is defined in Blinn-Phong as the dot product between the normal of the surface and the half vector.
+The half vector is a vector between the viewing direction and the light source calculated by summing those two vectors and normalizing the result.

-We control the size of the specular reflection using the `pow` function.
-We multiply NdotH by lightIntensity to ensure that the reflection is only drawn when the surface is lit.
+* The size of the specular reflection using the `pow` function of  `NdotH` and `lightIntensity` to ensure that the reflection is only drawn when the surface is lit.
 ```C#
 //Calculate the specular reflection
                 float3 halfVector = normalize(viewDir + lightDir);